Phydon/sf/README.md

   -e, --extension <EXTENSIONS>...
 Only search in files with the given extensions -E, --exclude <PATTERNS>...
-Enter patterns to exclude from the search -f, --file                       Search only in file names for the pattern -p, --performance                Disable everything that slows down the search -s, --stats                      Show the number of search results at the end -h, --help                       Print help (see more with '--help')
+Enter patterns to exclude from the search -f, --file                       Search only in file names for the pattern -H, --hidden                     Include hidden files and directories in search -p, --performance                Disable everything that slows down the search -s, --stats                      Show the number of search results at the end -h, --help                       Print help (see more with '--help')